What are the latest funding news in the semiconductor industry? (June 2026)

 We define the semiconductor market as the set of companies whose primary revenue comes from selling semiconductor devices or semiconductor wafer manufacturing services.

-We include integrated device manufacturers, fabless semiconductor vendors, memory suppliers, and foundries (wafer-fab services).
+We include integrated device manufacturers, fabless semiconductor vendors, memory suppliers, and foundries, meaning wafer-fab services.

-We exclude semiconductor equipment and materials suppliers, EDA and semiconductor IP vendors, packaging/test-only service providers, distributors, electronics manufacturing services, and end-product OEMs.
+We exclude semiconductor equipment and materials suppliers, EDA and semiconductor IP vendors, packaging and test-only service providers, distributors, electronics manufacturing services, and end-product OEMs.

 You can also read our detailed analysis to understand how funding activity in the semiconductor industry has evolved over the last few years.